Isolated Resistance Training and Neuromuscular Electrical Stimulation in Patients With Femoral Intra Aortic Balloon Pump.

 - Objectives: To evaluate the effect of combining NMES with a standardized exercise program on the echointensity (echogenicity) of the rectus femoris muscle in hemodynamically stable patients using an intra aortic balloon pump.

 - Method: This is a randomized controlled clinical trial comparing two groups: one group will perform resisted knee extension exercises in both lower limbs, while the other group will perform the same exercises synchronously with NMES of the femoral quadriceps muscle.
 The resistance load will be determined by the one-repetition maximum test and adjusted if necessary.
 The intervention period will be 21 days (5 days/week) with a follow-up of 14 days.
-Muscle architecture and mass (ultrasonography), neuromuscular excitability (using the same NMES device), and knee extension strength (dynamometry) will be assessed at baseline, on the 14th, 21st, and 35th days.
+Muscle architecture and mass (ultrasonography), neuromuscular excitability (using the same NMES device), and knee extension strength (dynamometry) will be assessed at baseline, after 10 and 15 days of intervention and after 14 days from the last intervention day.

 Study Type